Chiral Light Front Perturbation Theory and the Flavor Dependence of the Light-Quark Nucleon Sea: I. Introduction

 A non-perturbative sea arises from the pion cloud.
-Here we aim to make definitive predictions of the pion cloud model.
-Previous calculations have been beset with ambiguities related to the dependence of the vertex function on momentum transfer and on the possible dependence upon square of the four-momentum of intermediate baryons~\cite{Holtmann:1996be,Koepf:1995yh,Speth:1996pz,Strikman:2009bd,Alberg:2012wr}.
-We provide a light-cone perturbation theory approach capable of making predictions with known uncertainties.
+We aim to make definitive predictions of the pion cloud model by providing a light-cone perturbation theory approach capable of making predictions with known uncertainties.
+Previous calculations have noted ambiguities related to the dependence of the pion-baryon vertex function on momentum transfer and on the possible dependence upon the square of the four-momentum of intermediate baryons, and much discussion has ensued~\cite{Holtmann:1996be,Koepf:1995yh,Speth:1996pz,Strikman:2009bd,Strikman:2010pu,Alberg:2012wr,Ji:2009jc,Burkardt:2012hk,Ji:2013bca,Salamu:2014pka,Granados:2015rra,Granados:2016jjl}.

+There is a vast, deep and venerated literature on the role of the pion cloud in nucleon structure.
+Nevertheless, there is still much to be done.
+For example, even the very first example~\cite{Thomas:1983fh,Henley:1990kw}, the size of the pion contribution to the $\bar d-\bar u$ asymmetry, is under present controversy.
+Refs.~\cite{Alberg:2012wr,Salamu:2014pka}, argue that the pion cloud accounts completely for the measured asymmetry.
+In contrast, Ref.~\cite{Strikman:2009bd} finds that only about half of the asymmetry can be accounted for by pion cloud effects.
+In their view, cancellations between the effects of $N$ and $\D$ intermediate states, which would be complete in the limit of large $N_c$, reduce the size of the effect.
+This discrepancy needs to be resolved.

+There is another more fundamental issue involving the loss of relativistic invariance which occurs when the vertex function is treated (universally in all of the models so far) as depending on only three of the four necessary momentum variables.
+This paper resolves both of these problems by using a four-dimensional formalism and by using experimental constraints on the pion-baryon vertex function.
+The formalism employed here combines pion-baryon dynamics with light front perturbation theory.
+Hence the new nomenclature, `chiral light-front perturbation theory' that appears in the title.